Roh Su-hui: Biography

-Roh is the vice-chairman of the South Headquarters of the Pan-national Alliance for Korea's Reunification (Pomminryon).
+Roh was the vice-chairman of the South Headquarters of the Pan-national Alliance for Korea's Reunification (Pomminryon).
 He was described by NBC News as "a leader of a South Korean group that has maintained friendly ties with North Korean groups".

 Arrest

 Roh was arrested in July 2012 after he returned from an unauthorized visit to North Korea, via the Joint Security Area (JSA) in Panmunjom, where he called for the reunification of the two Koreas and bitterly criticized President Lee Myung-bak of South Korea for his hard-line North Korea policy.
 At the JSA, he was sent off by a large group of North Korean civilians waving the flag of reunified Korea and carrying bouquets of flowers.
-Associated Press film footage of the event showed Ro's approach to the border-line while a large group of South Korean security officials, South Korean Army personnel assigned to the Joint Security Area (JSA) and military policemen already awaiting his crossing in preparation for his arrest.
+Associated Press film footage of the event showed Ro's approach to the border-line while a large group of South Korean security officials, South Korean Army personnel assigned to the Joint Security Area (JSA) and military policemen were already awaiting his crossing in preparation for his arrest.
 Mere moments after crossing the border into South Korea, he was immediately seized and carried away (he had struggled against his captors), while the by-now furious North Koreans behind the border hurled insults at and fiercely protested the action.
 No North Korean border guards present intervened.
 He had entered North Korea via China in March for a memorial service marking the 100th day since the death of ruler Kim Jong-il.
 In February 2013, he was sentenced to four years in prison, and the Seoul Central District Court also ordered that his rights, such as suffrage, be stripped for three years after his release from prison.
 He was released from prison in July 2016.

 The court ruling said "stern punishment is inevitable because [Ro] made a secret visit to North Korea without permission".
 Another activist, Won Jin-wook, received a three-year prison sentence for communicating with North Korean officials to arrange Ro's trip.